Design ToolsCase StudyClient Resources

 With an SSD, data is protected by encryption and passwords, so you can't access it without authorisation from the user.

-- PCIe 5.0 INTERFACE: Optimized to support the latest technology for SSDs 990 EVO is compatible with PCIe 4.0 x4 and PCIe 5.0 x2.
+• OPTIMIZED PERFORMANCE: Optimized to support the latest technology for SSDs—990 EVO Plus is compatible with PCIe 4.0 x4 and PCIe 5.0 x2.
 This means you get more bandwidth and higher data processing and performance.
-Overall, it does more to support smooth storage with less power consumption.

-- ALWAYS UP TO DATE VIA MAGICIAN SOFTWARE: It’s not hocus pocus.
-Your 990 EVO SSD performs like new with the always up to date Magician Software.
-Stay up to speed with the latest firmware updates, extra encryption and continual monitoring of your drive health it works like a charm.
+• NEVER MISS AN UPDATE: Your 990 EVO Plus SSD performs like new with the always up-to-date Magician Software.
+Stay up to speed with the latest firmware updates, extra encryption, and continual monitoring of your drive health–it works like a charm.

 SSD vs HDD: In terms of moving parts